 Woven Skin has been billed as ‘the first of Jongstra’s murals to come off the wall’.
 The immersive installation features 60 natural wool artworks from Drenthe Heath sheep.
 During May the work was exhibited in the cavernous post-industrial setting of Waste No Waste Factory, a former sugar production unit in Groningen.
 Reminiscent of animal pelts hanging on metal racks and stretching for 48 metres, Woven Skin, is accompanied by a discordant soundtrack.
 One of the stated aims of the work is to promote dialogue “on the relationship between ecological equilibrium and material culture.”

 The work — in common with De Kreake — invites people to consider and enter debate about agricultural production methods.
 During September 2018 Woven Skin will be displayed in New York City, as part of Climate Week, then at the Stone Barns Center for Food and Agriculture at Pocantico Hills.
 During 2020 Woven Skin will exhibited at the Museum De Lakenhal in Leiden.

-See the Claudy Jongstra website for more information about the artist’s work.
-The Farm of the World website has information about activities and projects plus how to visit De Kreake.
+See the Claudy Jongstra website for more information about the artist’s work and how to visit De Kreake.

 The Visit Friesland and Holland websites have information about places to visit and things to do in Friesland.